microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ---
 type: docs
-title: "Arc Inventory Tagging"
+title: "Inventory Tagging"
-linkTitle: "Arc Inventory Tagging"
+linkTitle: "Inventory Tagging"
 weight: 1
 description: >
 ---

-## Arc Inventory Tagging
+## Inventory Tagging

 The following README will guide you on how to use Azure Arc enabled servers to provide server inventory management capabilities across hybrid multi-cloud and on-premises environments.